Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    1. R1: The game shall be able to have multiple moving objects on screen at the same time.
 8. The NPCs can give and take objects.
 	1. R1: The character shall be able to give and receive objects from the NPC.
+9. Character visual appearance.
+	1. R1: The character shall get bigger as it picks up food along the journey.